-4. Never use unsecured Wi-Fi.
+5. Never use unsecured Wi-Fi.

-As tempting as it might be to sit at Starbucks and sip your latte while going over your online banking statements—don’t!
+As tempting as it might be to sit at Starbucks and sip your latte while going over online banking statements—don’t!
 Unsecured, public Wi-Fi is just that, unsecured.
 Those sitting around you are on the same open network and can get access to your information easily.
 If you need to log on to your banking website, wait until you get home.

-5. Change your passwords every 90 days.
+6. Change your passwords every 90 days.

-This includes your bank accounts, email, and social media.
-“Once a thief gets one of your passwords, they’ll try it on many other sites.
-Facebook gets hacked all the time, so you don’t want them getting more personal information about you," Diane says.
+This includes passwords to your bank accounts, email and social media.
+“Once a thief gets one of your passwords, they’ll try it on many other sites,” Jessie said.
+“Facebook gets hacked all the time, so you don’t want them getting more personal information about you.”

-She suggests making your passwords difficult combinations of uppercase letters, lowercase letters, and special characters.
+Try to use phrases that aren’t easy to guess.
+(Sorry, that means famous quotes and Bible verses aren’t good fallbacks).
+Get creative!
 Be sure to use a different password for each account.
-In other words, don’t use the same password for all your social media profiles, email addresses, and banking accounts.
+In other words, don’t use the same password for all your social media profiles, email addresses and banking accounts.

-6. Check your online bank account every day.
+7. Check your online bank account every day.

-7. Don’t send bills from your personal mailbox.
+8. Don’t send bills from your personal mailbox.

-Diane suggests using the post office or a postal service mailbox to send bills.
+Jessie suggested using the post office or a postal service mailbox to send bills.
 Also, grab any mail out of your mailbox as soon as possible, as thieves thrive on swiping those credit card mailers.

 If you want further security, consider using a locked P.O. box at your local post office.